October 26, 2025 - Thirtieth Sunday in Ordinary Time

 Your Pastor - Fr.
 Jacek

-Pope Francis Prayer Intention - December 2024
+Pope Prayer Intention - October 2025

 Remember Our Sick Parishioners In Your Prayers